Referring Offices

 PLEASE NOTE: Excluding any of the following information will likely result in a delay in scheduling your patient until we receive the requested info:

-• Patient date of birth
+• Patient full name and date of birth

 • Appropriate diagnosis – some symptoms/conditions are not appropriate for EMG/NCV studies, please see our Do I need an EMG? section for more information.
 Additionally, a referral diagnosis must match the order.
-For example an order that indicates a primary diagnosis of Left CTS should not request a Right Lower Extremity EMG/NCV study.
+For example, an order that indicates a primary diagnosis of Left CTS should not request a Right Lower Extremity EMG/NCV study.

 • Referring physician’s full name and NPI if it is the first time referring to our office